ros2/demos/action_tutorials/action_tutorials_py/README.md

 ```

 A goal of type `Fibonacci` is created with order 10.
-The goal is sent asynchronously with a callbacks registered for the goal response and the feedback:
+The goal is sent asynchronously with callbacks registered for the goal response and the feedback:

 ```python
 self._send_goal_future = self._action_client.send_goal_async(